Exploiting User Mobility for WiFi RTT Positioning: A Geometric Approach: System Model

 We first explain the sequential change of the user's location due to user mobility.
 Consider a 2D global Cartesian coordinate system, as illustrated in Fig. \ref{Fig:Moving}(b).
 Denote $\boldsymbol{p}_n=[x_n, y_n]^T$ the coordinates of the user's location concerning to the measurement set $\mathcal{M}_n$.
 The relation between which is given~as

 where $\omega$ is a heading direction when the first walking step is detected at $t_1$.
-The variable $d$ represents the user's step length assumed to be constant, reflecting on a typical user's regular walking pattern (see, e.g., \cite{Yang2015}).
+The variable $d$ represents the user's step length assumed to be constant, reflecting on a typical user's regular walking pattern\footnote{{It is verified from \cite{Jasuja1997} and \cite{Menz2003} that the assumption of constant step length is valid when a user’s activity pattern is unchanged, e.g., walking, running, and sitting.
+As a result, monitoring the user’s activity pattern using well-known methods, such as \cite{Bisio2012} and \cite{Zhou2019}, enables to seamlessly use the proposed algorithm by dividing the full trajectory into several sub-trajectories depending on the activity pattern.}}.
 Both $\omega$ and $d$ are unknowns to be estimated.

 Second, the relation of the RTT $\tau_n^{(m)}$ to the user's location $\boldsymbol{p}_n$ is described as follows.
 The RTT $\tau_n^{(m)}$ can be translated into the propagation distance by multiplying $\frac{c}{2}$ where $c$ is light speed.
 It is in general biased and larger than the direct distance $\parallel\boldsymbol{p}_{\text{AP}}^{(m)}-\boldsymbol{p}_{n}\parallel$, where $\boldsymbol{p}_{\text{AP}}^{(m)}=[x_{\text{AP}}^{(m)}, y_{\text{AP}}^{(m)}]^T$ is AP $m$'s coordinates and $\parallel\cdot \parallel$ represents the Euclidean distance.
 The relation between the two is thus given as